 Learning Targets Developing 1 Approaching Proficient 2 Proficient Success Criteria 3 Context and Culture The teacher knows how to access information about the values of diverse cultures and communities and how to incorporate learners' experiences, cultures, and community resources into instruction.
 Candidate work needs revision to meet proficient requirements.
 Candidate work includes: demographics for community, school, and classroom context a description of the community, school, and classroom context Candidate work includes: demographics for community, school, and classroom context an objective and asset-based description of community, school, and classroom context implications of context and culture on student learning Learning Differences The teacher uses the understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
-Candidate work needs revision to meet proficient requirements. ☐ differences in approaches to learning and performance (representation, engagement, action & expression) ☐ ideas for instruction, strategies, and/or resources ☐ reflection on personal biases □ differences in approaches to learning and performance (representation, engagement, action & expression) □ ideas for instruction, strategies, and/or resources that use learners' strengths to promote growth □ ideas for strategies and resources to address needs associated with disabilities and giftedness; specific to each focus student. □ ideas for strategies and resources to support language acquisition for students in need of language support □ reflection on personal biases and of accessing resources to deepen their own understanding of cultural, ethnic, gender, and learning differences to build stronger relationships and create more relevant learning experiences Section Two: Conten Purpose: Teachers must ha ive a deep and f lexible understanding of their content areas and be able to draw upon content knowledge as they work with learners to access information, apply knowledge in real-world settings, and address meaningful issues to assure learner mastery of the content.
-In this section, you will consider what students should know and be able to do, including learning progressions, academic language, common misconceptions, culturally relevant requirements, and literacy requirements foundational literacy skills, reading comprehension, literacy assessment, and the writing process.
+Candidate work needs revision to meet proficient requirements. ☐ differences in approaches to learning and performance (representation, engagement, action & expression) ☐ ideas for instruction, strategies, and/or resources ☐ reflection on implications of frames of reference □ differences in approaches to learning and performance (representation, engagement, action & expression) □ ideas for instruction, strategies, and/or resources that use learners' strengths to promote growth □ ideas for strategies and resources to address needs associated with disabilities and giftedness; specific to each focus student. □ ideas for strategies and resources to support language acquisition for students in need of language support □ reflection on personal experience and of accessing resources to deepen their own understanding of cultural, ethnic, gender, and learning differences to build stronger relationships and create more relevant learning experiences